 Compliance With Paid Time Off (PTO) Policies

 Many state sick leave and paid time off policies say employers must always keep employees up to date on their accrual balance and history.
 The most common place to keep this information is on each employee’s pay stub, though it may also be kept in a time tracking system accessible to employees.
-With an automated time tracking system, business owners can ensure employees are accruing and using PTO at the correct rate.
+With an automated time tracking system, business owners can ensure employees are accruing, using and tracking PTO at the correct rate.

 While some state paid time off policies specify how much leave employees can accrue, others mandate accrual by the number of employees at the company or by employee classifications.
 Arizona’s Prop 206 says businesses with over 15 employees must grant those employees 40 hours of leave per year.
 Less than 15 employees and the minimum is 24 hours per year.
 Meanwhile, qualified workers in Georgia can accrue at least five days paid time off each year.

 Incorporated in many states’ sick leave and paid time off policies is the need for employers to keep accessible records of the state’s and the company’s policy, usually in the form of a poster, handbook clause, or other means.
 These records inform employees how much PTO they can accrue and what they can do with their time accrued, as well as their rights should their employer retaliate or punish an employee for taking sick leave or PTO.
 It’s key for employers to keep accurate and up to date time sheets for employees.

 Paid Time Off (PTO) Summary